sean-maclane/cpsc-449-group-c-project/API Documentation.md

 method=GET, POST takes in form input, upon completion.
 Return 201

-Input needed:
+-Input needed:

-User from
+  1) User from
-User to
+  2) User to
-Message
+  3) Message
-flag
+  4) Flag

 Possible Errors for above- all return 404 status error if not fulfilled

-No user from provided
+  1) No user from provided
-No user to provided
+  2) No user to provided
-No message provided
+  3) No message provided

 ### Delete Message
 /message/delete
 method=GET, POST,DELETE takes in form input, upon completion.
 Return 201

-Input needed:
+-Input needed:

-User from
+  1) User from
-message
+  2) message

-Possible Errors for above- all return 404 status error if not fulfilled User not provided
+=Possible Errors for above- all return 404 status error if not fulfilled
+  1) User not provided
-Message not provided
+  2) Message not provided

 ### Flag Message
 /message/flag